 You can walk this stretch between Scripp’s Beach to Black’s Beach only on a very low tide.
 On the other hand, if you are looking for a short hike, stopping at Scripps Beach and checking out the pier is still just as rewarding.

 Making our way north, past the pier we come upon Scripps Beach which is a popular surfing destination as well as a top spot for checkout out the tide pools over at Dike’s Rock.

 As you can see in the above photo, you can not pass on this beach unless the tide is extremely low.

 La Jolla Shores to Scripps Pier– .9 miles, 1.8 miles round trip

 La Jolla Shores Beach to Black’s Beach– 3 miles, 6 miles round trip

 Amenities– no restrooms except at La Jolla Shores Beach

 Walking Sunset Cliffs Natural Park Linear Trail

-On this hike, we are going to keep up top on the bluffs of Point Loma over at the Sunset Cliffs Natural Park Linear Trail.
+Another one of the best San Diego hikes is on top of the bluffs of Point Loma over at the Sunset Cliffs Natural Park Linear Trail.

 Sunset Cliffs Natural Park Linear Trail– 1.5 miles, 3 miles roundtrip